JJWallis/sunnyside-agency/README.md

 }
 ```

-This was my first project using grid to layout the whole site, where I learnt the importance of using both px and the `auto` keyword within the `minmax()` function to create responsive containers that adapted to future content additions.
-When using grid-areas to control the placement of content, it makes changing the order at different breakpoints much easier and more flexible than other layout methods.
+This was my first project using grid to layout the whole site, where I learnt the importance of using both px and the `auto` keyword within the `minmax()` function, to create responsive containers that adapted to future content additions.
+When using grid-areas to control the placement of content, it allows changing their order at different breakpoints to be much easier and more flexible than other layout methods.

 ```css
 .main-nav::before {